Reform bureaucrats: Wartime efforts

 Following the beginning of the Second Sino-Japanese War, the Five-Year Industrial Plan became the framework for Japan's wartime economy.
 Alongside Fumimaro Konoe, the Prime Minister of Japan, the reform bureaucrats launched the New Order movement, creating institutions and laws that were focused on making the population focus on "constructing East Asia" (tōa kensetsu), encouraging cooperation between classes, and increase efficiency and productivity.
 At this time, the reform bureaucrats also allied themselves with Japanese state engineers, who developed the notion of "comprehensive technology" (sōgō gijutsu).

-In October 1937, the Cabinet Planning Board was formed by Konoe.
+In October 1937, the Cabinet Planning Board [ja] was formed by Konoe.
 This organization was used as a vehicle by the reform bureaucrats to design a corporatist managed economy - it was the total war mobilization of Japan's "economic general staff".
 The Board helped in drafting laws such as the Materials Mobilization Plan and the National Total War Mobilization Law, the former of which allocated resources to the military, ministries, and the private sector, and the latter of which giving the Board powers to impose price controls, form cartels, draft labor, monitor labor conditions, and control financing.

 Following the formation of the Cabinet Planning Board, reform bureaucrats in China drew up plans for a similar organization - the Asia Development Board, which was established in December 1938 with support from the Imperial Japanese Army.
 The board was responsible for economic development plans, the North China Development Company and Central China Development Company, economic controls, financial and currency policy, transportation and communications networks, and cultural activities.
-A Technology Department under Takenosuke Miyamoto was created within the Board, aimed towards coordinating technical matters for it.
+A Technology Department under Takenosuke Miyamoto [ja] was created within the Board, aimed towards coordinating technical matters for it.

 Under Konoe's second cabinet, formed in July 1940, the reform bureaucrats became more aggressive in their actions.
 During this time, many bureaucrats were appointed to the Cabinet Planning Board, where they helped in the development of Konoe's New Order.
 However, the reform bureaucrats saw considerable pushback from the business community, ministries, and the Diet, which were against the bureaucrats' aims of expanding the Board's powers and wartime mobilization laws.
 In October 1940, the reform bureaucrats in the Cabinet Planning Board began to draft policy for the realization of the "Outline for Japan-Manchukuo-China Economic Construction", which would "comprehensively unite" the politics, culture, and economics of the three countries.
 Japan, the center of this "organic self-sufficient sphere", would focus on "expanding national power by mobilizing the people and reorganizing the economy to guide and manage the construction of Manchukuo and China".

 The reform bureaucrats were influential in the forming of Hideki Tojo's Greater East Asia Co-Prosperity Sphere.
 His speech in January 1942 to the Diet regarding the Co-Prosperity Sphere was taken directly from Mori's draft on "constructing the Greater East Asia Co-Prosperity Sphere" for the Cabinet Planning Board.

 In 1943, Mori and many other reform bureaucrats centralized the Cabinet Planning Board and the Ministry of Commerce and Industry into the Ministry of Munitions.